N33VARPV2/Rename-Premium-Bot/README.md

-# Rename Bot Premium Repo.
+# Premium Rename Bot
 Give a star and Use the Repo as your need.

 ----